SfC Home > Physical Science > Physics > Gravity > Gravitation >

 where

-- ve is the escape velocity in kilometers/second (km/s)
+- ve is the vertical escape velocity in kilometers/second (km/s)

 - M is the mass of the planet or sun in kilograms (kg)

-- R is the distance from the center of mass of the planet or sun to the center of the object in kilometers (km)
+- r is the radius of the planet or sun and the center of the object in km

 Rocket reaches escape velocity